sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_1.rst

 O = (*O*\ :sub:`1`\, *O*\ :sub:`2`\, *O*\ :sub:`3`\, *O*\ :sub:`4`\)

-Again, thit is nothing new or interesting.
+Again, this is nothing new or interesting.
 It is just notation.
 If I say that *O* = (35, 51, 64, 50) all I am doing is describing the table of observed frequencies (i.e., ``observed``), but I am referring to it using mathematical notation.